uikit/uikit-site/docs/pages/javascript-utilities.md

 ### on

-This function is used to react on a event, whenever it occurs.
-The following parameters may be passed to the function.
+TODO: to react on a event, whenever it occurs.

 | Parameter    | Type     | Default | Description                                                                                                                                                 |
 |:-------------|:---------|:--------|:------------------------------------------------------------------------------------------------------------------------------------------------------------|